m-chrzan/CloudAtlas/README.md

 ### Query signer

 The scripts assume that the query signer runs on `rainbow01`.
-Before starting it, run
+Before first starting it, run

     ./scripts/generate_keys.sh

+to generate keys.

 If `rainbow01` has ssh access to the other machines, the public key can then be distributed with